leth4/InstantPipes/README.md

 Property | Explanation
 :- | :-
+Preview Path | Will preview how the pipe will look like while dragging.
+Can be slow with complex pipes!
 Amount | How many pipes will be created at once; each one will have an individual path.
 Max Iterations | How many points will the algorithm check before giving up.
 Grid Y Angle | Rotates the Y axis of the pathfinding grid that every pipes have to follow.